-Be sure to look for firms that have fiduciary investment advisors, a reputation for integrity and a demonstrated ability to help build and protect wealth.
+Be sure to look for firms that have fiduciary investment advisors, a reputation for integrity, and a demonstrated ability to help build and protect wealth.
 That usually means decades of experience, not just a few years.

 Where to get started?

-Once you narrow your list to a few prospective firms that meet your criteria, take your time in doing your research and evaluating a fit.
+Once you narrow your list to a few prospective firms that meet your criteria, take time doing your research and evaluating a fit.
 Whatever time it takes is worth your while since the right choice can help you to better achieve your goals.

 [i] Duggan, Wayne.
 Why Investing as an Individual Is So Difficult.
 MarketWatch, December 2019. https://www.marketwatch.com/story/why-investing-as-an-individual-is-so-difficult-2019-12-11